 Miranda v.
 Arizona

-What made you look up Miranda v.
+What made you want to look up Miranda v.
 Arizona?
-Please tell us what you were reading, watching or discussing that led you here.
+Please tell us where you read or heard it (including the quote, if possible).